 A free option for meeting online, Zoom’s popularity lives up to its name.
 It is perfect for large work meetings and larger (and louder) family chats and is available on all major working systems like Windows, macOS, iOS, Android, ChromeOS, etc., as a web client.

-Zoom is simple to use, is stable, and packed with many features that come in handy in customizing its functions according to your needs.
+Zoom add ons are simple to use, is stable, and packed with many features that come in handy in customizing its functions according to your needs.
 Because let’s face it - although it may feel like it, it’s no longer March 2020.
 It’s time you leveled up to the many integrations that Zoom has to offer, so you work smarter, not harder.

 Features of Zoom